Live Bumblebee Colonies - Available To Order Now For Spring & Summer 2026 (Select Your Preferred Delivery Date)

 Use Our Wax Moth Killer Nematodes To Protect Bees From Wax Moth Infestations

-Should your colony be attacked by the natural pest, the Wax Moth, we strongly recommend that you purchase our Wax Moth Killer Nematodes which can be found here.
+Should your colony be attacked by the natural pest, the Wax Moth, we strongly recommend our Wax Moth Killer Nematodes.
 These nematodes are deadly to the Wax Moth grubs but safe to the humans and wildlife.
 The nematodes enter the grubs via a natural opening, like the mouth, and feed on the contents of the grubs.
 A natural bacterium is produced by the nematodes inside the grubs, which kills it.
 Infected grubs will be completely broken down by the nematodes and will often turn brown.
 The nematodes also reproduce inside the grubs, releasing more nematodes into the surrounding area.
 Please only apply these nematodes when Wax Moth larvae are clearly visible.

 Customer Reviews